 Super Park Córdoba – Dated but still fun, a visit to this amusement park is a great way to meet local students and to have a bit of fun.
-It’s no Disneyland though!
+It’s no Disneyland, though!

 Paseo del Buen Pastor – The recreational hub of urban Córdoba where everyone comes to hang out and enjoy music and the fountains in the evening.
 Formerly a jail, the area was remodeled in 2005 to build a new art gallery (housed in an old chapel) and a large shopping gallery with luxury stores and restaurants.

 Córdoba Jesuit Block – Explore a UNESCO World Heritage site and learn about the 400-year-old history of Jesuits in what one of the first Spanish colonies in this area of South America.
-A free guided tour is the way to – included with entrance fee – to really understand the historical context of this ornate place.
+A free guided tour is the way to – included with an entrance fee – to really understand the historical context of this magnificent place.

-Howard Johnson La Cañada Hotel & Suites ☆☆☆– A gay-friendly hotel located in the centre of Córdoba with a roof-top pool and modern, if boring, design.
+Howard Johnson La Cañada Hotel & Suites ☆☆☆– A gay-friendly hotel located in the center of Córdoba with a roof-top pool and modern, if boring, design.
 Popular for the price and location, but too sterile for our liking.

-NH Córdoba Panorama ☆☆☆☆ – A stylish and central location with a rooftop pool, spa, gym and city views.
-Gay-popular, great prices for the amenities provided and including a full-breakfast.
+NH Córdoba Panorama ☆☆☆☆ – A stylish and central location with a rooftop pool, spa, gym, and city views.
+Gay-popular, great prices for the amenities provided and including a full breakfast.

-Holiday Inn Cordoba ☆☆☆☆– Contemporary resort type feel on the edge of town with a large outdoor pool and plenty of sun-beds to take in the Argentinian sun!
+Holiday Inn Cordoba ☆☆☆☆– Contemporary resort-type feel on the edge of town with a large outdoor pool and plenty of sun-beds to take in the Argentinian sun!
 Great if you not into the nightlife as it’s quite far out and just want to relax in a gay-friendly hotel with international standards.

 Gay Bars and Gay Clubs in Córdoba Argentina

-Capitan – A gay-popular but mainly just a chic gastro-pub with sociable long tables, tasty artisan beer and an alternative vibe.
-Housed in a converted concrete-industrial building, head here for Happy Hour which runs 8-10 pm (though doors open at 6).
+Capitan – A gay-popular but mainly just a chic gastro-pub with sociable long tables, tasty artisan beer, and an alternative vibe.
+Housed in a converted concrete-industrial building, head here for Happy Hour, which runs 8-10 pm (though doors open at 6).

-Dorian Gray Club – Packed on the weekend tighter than a can of sardines, you might find the stray heterosexual here but for the most part a fabulous gay club full of love, positive energy and in a great location.
+Dorian Gray Club – Packed on the weekend tighter than a can of sardines, you might find the stray heterosexual here but, for the most part, a fabulous gay club full of love, positive energy, and in a great location.

-The following gay bars in Córdoba Argentina are now closed: Close Disco, Piaf Disco, Woof Bar, Disquera Córdoba and Zar disco.
-Hard to keep up right?
+The following gay bars in Córdoba Argentina are now closed: Close Disco, Piaf Disco, Woof Bar, Disquera Córdoba, and Zar disco.
+Hard to keep up, right?
 Please update us when new gay bars and clubs in Córdoba open!

 Gay Saunas in Córdoba Argentina

 Estambul Sauna – A popular gay sauna in Córdoba with a low-key atmosphere.
-Enjoy an on-site bar along with a complete array of amenities for maximum fun including both wet + dry sauna, a XXX cinema room, a large maze, lockers, solarium, and high pressure showers.
+Enjoy an on-site bar along with a complete array of amenities for maximum fun, including both wet + dry sauna, a XXX cinema room, a large maze, lockers, solarium, and high-pressure showers.